 The area has always been very affluent, historically attracting academics and intellectuals to its Victorian terraced properties.
 Today, families and young professionals are drawn to the highly desirable neighbourhood by the quiet village atmosphere and excellent connections to central London.

 As well as the local state primary school that serves the area, Primrose Hill Primary, there is a selection of excellent schools in neighbouring areas, such as St John’s Hill and Regent’s Park, including the ever-popular American School (featured).

-For all day dining and global comfort food, The Greenberry Café (featured) is a very popular neighbourhood café, Much-loved restaurants in the area include the Michelin-starred and iconic Odette’s on Regent’s Park Road, and further down the road, traditional Greek
+For all day dining and global comfort food, The Greenberry Café is a very popular neighbourhood café, Much-loved restaurants in the area include the Michelin-starred and iconic Odette’s on Regent’s Park Road, and further down the road, traditional Greek

-There are a variety of popular pubs in the area, many of which serve good food too, such as The Queens (featured) and the Engineer.
+There are a variety of popular pubs in the area, many of which serve good food too, such as The Queens and the stylish Engineer.

 On the hill itself (featured) are facilities such as an outdoor gym and children’s playground.
 The area is also within walking distance of Regent’s Park, in which the world-famous London Zoo is located.

 The area is served by two nearby tube stations, Camden Town and Chalk Farm, both of which are on the Northern Line.